Product Playbook · In-Office Procedures

 • This hub maps the in-office devices for dry eye and MGD, split into diagnostics and treatments.

-• Each card links to a focused page: our product when we carry the device, the manufacturer when we do not.
+• Each card links to a focused page with the science and sources: our product when we carry it, the manufacturer when we do not.

-• We stock most of these, including the Keratograph 5M, InflammaDry kits, LipiFlow activators, a full punctal plug line, and Rinsada.
+• We stock many of these, including ScoutPro, InflammaDry, the Keratograph 5M, LipiFlow activators, expression instruments, BlephEx and OptiVize, punctal plugs, and Rinsada.

 Step one